-I will definitely be using these in the future when I revise my books, to be sure that everything's in place--and more importantly, that I, the eternal pantser, understand what's happening.
+I will definitely be using these in the future when I revise my books, to ensure that everything's in place--and more importantly, to ensure that I, the eternal pantser, understand what's happening.
 Even if you've got your plot in great shape, knowing what the pieces are can help you throughout revision to maintain that stability and hold onto your theme.
-I realized when I looked over these structures that I had, indeed, naturally fallen into the right pattern for IF YOU PRICK US, but seeing that was an incredible help as I rewrote.
+I realized when I looked over these structures that I had, indeed, naturally fallen into the right pattern for IF YOU PRICK US, but having the labels was an incredible help as I rewrote.

-So here they are: a few different ways of plotting out your book so that it flows, using The Hunger Games as an example. *Spoilers ahoy*
+So here are a few different ways of plotting out your book so that it flows, using The Hunger Games as an example. *Spoilers ahoy*

-This fill-in-the-blank gets the plot down to its essential parts that also determine character and theme:
+This fill-in-the-blank paragraph gets the plot down to its essential parts, determining character and theme:

 More than anything, [main character] wants [goal or desire].
-But [MC] has a flaw: [whatever internal problem may keep the MC from the goal].
+But [MC] has a flaw: [whatever internal problem keeps the MC from the goal].
 When [inciting incident], [MC's] world is turned upside down.
-Now [what the MC needs to do to overcome the inciting incident/external conflict].
-Along the way, [what the MC learns that helps him/her understand his/her flaw].
-When faced with [climactic conflict], [MC] has to [make a choice or do a thing that overcomes both external and internal problems] [or else something bad].
+Now [what the MC needs to do to overcome the conflict presented by the inciting incident].
+Along the way, [MC] learns [something that helps the MC understand their flaw].
+When faced with [climactic conflict], [MC] has to [do something that overcomes both the external and internal problems] or [bad thing that could happen otherwise].

-With The Hunger Games as the sample, it appears like so:
+With The Hunger Games, it appears like so:

 More than anything, Katniss Everdeen wants to keep her little sister, Prim, safe.
-But Katniss has a flaw: she has trouble putting her faith in anyone else.
+But Katniss has a flaw: she has trouble putting her faith in others.
 When Prim is chosen to compete in the Hunger Games, a government-sponsored fight to the death on public television, Katniss's world is turned upside down.
-Now Katniss must volunteer to take Prim's place and fight to survive the death match.
-Along the way, she is forced to put her trust in fellow tributes Rue and Peeta, as well as her mentor, Haymitch, in order to stay alive.
-When faced with killing Peeta in order to become the winner of the Games, Katniss must choose whether to murder the boy who loves her or whether to trust that he will stand by her in rebelling against the all-powerful Capitol.
+Now Katniss must volunteer to take Prim's place and fight her way through the arena.
+Along the way, she learns to put her trust in fellow tributes Rue and Peeta, as well as her mentor, Haymitch.
+When faced with killing Peeta in order to become the winner of the Games, Katniss must choose whether to murder the boy who loves her or whether to trust that he will stand by her in rebelling against the Capitol.